allyfreemans/PL-0-PM-0-Compiler/README.txt

 	"./compile (-l) (-a) (-v) (input.txt)
 Where () are optional items.

-- If you do not enter an input filename, the program will assume the input is input.txt
+If you do not enter an input filename, the program will assume the input is input.txt
-- If you enter any stray numbers or letters as arguments, the program will assume it was an input filename, and error.

 Arguments allowed:
 -l: Print the list of lexemes/tokens to the screen